respondcreate/django-versatileimagefield/docs/in_a_nutshell.rst

 A ``VersatileImageField`` can create new images on-demand **both in templates and the shell**.

-Let's make a thumbnail image:
+Let's make a thumbnail image that would fit within a 200px by 200px area:

 .. list-table::
    :header-rows: 1